okonghw/webapp-olivia/TechSpec.md

 * Methods
 - interact: Defines generic interaction behavior for the element.
 - display: Renders the element in the room.

-- BulletinBoard (Extends InteractiveElement)
+7. BulletinBoard (Extends InteractiveElement)
 * Variables
 - posts: List<Post> - List of posts pinned to the board.
 * Methods
 - addPost: Adds a post to the bulletin board.
 - removePost: Removes a post from the bulletin board.
 - reactToPost: Adds a reaction to a post.

-- Bookshelf (Extends InteractiveElement)
+8. Bookshelf (Extends InteractiveElement)
 * Variables
-- entries: List<JournalEntry> - Collection of journal entries stored by the user.
+- entries: List<UserActivity> - Collection of journal entries stored by the user.
 * Methods
 - addJournalEntry: Adds an entry to the bookshelf.
 - removeJournalEntry: Removes an entry from the bookshelf.

-7. Post
+9. Post

 Represents a post on the Bulletin Board, containing content and reactions.

 * Variables
 - postID: int - Unique identifier for the post.
 - content: String - The text or media of the post.
 - author: User - The user who created the post.

-- reactions: List<Reaction> - List of reactions to the post.
+10. UserActivity

+Represents both notifications and journal entries, depending on the activity type.

+* Variables
+- activityID: int - Unique identifier for each activity.
+- content: String - The message, description, or entry text.
+- type: String - Defines the activity type (e.g., "Notification", "JournalEntry").
+- timestamp: Date - The time when the activity was created.
+- isRead: boolean - For notifications, indicates if the activity has been viewed by the user.

 * Methods
-- addReaction: Adds a reaction to the post.
+- markAsRead() - Marks the activity as read if it is a notification.
+- addMedia(media: MediaItem) - Associates multimedia content if the activity is a journal entry.
+- getSummary() - Returns a summary of the activity, including content, timestamp, and type.
-- removeReaction: Removes a reaction from the post.
+- deleteActivity() - Deletes or archives the activity from the user’s view.